8 consumer and social media trends for 2023

 - Social commerce is here to stay

-Social commerce is about promoting and selling products and services through social networks like Facebook, Instagram, or Pinterest.
+Social commerce, it promotes and sells products and services via social networks like Facebook, Instagram, or Pinterest.

-According to an eMarketer study on the number of consumers who have shopped online through social networks, there is a +10% annual increase.
+According to a study by eMarketer on the number of consumers who have purchased online through social networks, a +10% annual increase is noted.

 Why?

-Social commerce enables a 'frictionless' shopping experience: on a social network, a consumer sees a product they're interested in, clicks on it, is redirected to an e-commerce site, and if they wish, proceeds to purchase and is delivered (if everything goes smoothly and there are no bugs!).
+Social commerce enables a “frictionless” purchase experience: on a social network a consumer sees a product that interests them, clicks, is redirected to a merchant site and if they wish, proceeds to purchase and is delivered (if all goes well, and there are no bugs!).

 Example of social commerce:

-Facebook Shops: is a new interface that allows users to discover brands and purchase their products within the Facebook app.
+Facebook Shops : it’s a new interface that lets users discover brands and buy their products within the Facebook app.

 Do you know the average attention span of a person?

-According to recent studies, it is gradually decreasing and has recently reached 8 seconds on average.
+According to recent studies, it gradually decreases and recently reaches 8 seconds on average.
 This, among other things, explains the success of platforms offering short video formats, such as TikTok or Instagram.

 Instagram has around 1.4 billion users worldwide, TikTok follows with 1.02 billion.
-This makes them extremely popular platforms centered around short videos (or Reels on Instagram).
+This makes them extremely popular platforms focused on short videos (or Reels on Instagram).

-TikTok offers formats from 3 to 60 seconds (from the app) and also recently offers “long” formats from 3 to 10 minutes.
-Instagram offers a Reels format of 90 seconds maximum, but also videos that can range from 3 seconds to 10 minutes.
+TikTok offers formats from 3 à 60 sec (from the app) otherwise also recently offers “long” formats from 3 à 10 mins.
+Instagram offers a Reels format up to 90 seconds maximum, but also videos ranging from 3 seconds à 10 minutes.

 Why use these formats?

-These formats (both on TikTok and Instagram) allow for an organic reach that can be exponential, depending on user interactions (number of views, clicks, likes, comments, shares,...).
+These formats (both on TikTok and Instagram) allow to have a organic reach which can be exponential, depending on user interactions (view count, clicks, likes, comments, shares,...).

-Micro-influencers (this includes influencers with an audience between 1,000 and 100,000 people, depending on the industry) have, on average, a much higher engagement rate than influencers with larger audiences.
-We're talking aboutan audience engagement rate of up to 20% (that's a lot!).
+Micro-influencers (this includes influencers with an audience between 1,000 and 100,000 people, depending on the sectors) have on average an engagement rate (much) higher than influencers with larger audiences.
+Here we talk about ’an audience engagement rate that can go up to ’à 20% (c’est a lot!).

 Why do micro-influencers have such high engagement rates?
-It's very simple: their audience is smaller and therefore more targeted around a specific interest or niche.
-They find it easier to maintain a connection (through messages, comments, etc.) with their followers.
+C’est very simple: Their audience is smaller, and therefore more ciblée around d’un centre d’intérêt, a niche.
+They have more facilité à maintain the link (messages, comments, ...) with their abonnés.

-They appear more authentic and therefore inspire more trust.
+They appear more authentic, and therefore encourage more à trust

-Zero Position corresponds, in Google search results, to any information located above the first position in natural results (SEO) or "blue links", except Adwords links.
+The Zero Position corresponds, in Google search results, to any information located above the first position in organic results (SEO) or « blue links », except the AdWords links.

 Definitions SEO, 2018

-In short, it is the immediate response proposed by Google to the search terms used.
-The goal is to directly propose a response to the user, via knowledge graph, featured snippets (optimized excerpts from web pages), and structured data.
+In sum, it’s the immediate answer provided by Google to the used search terms.
+The goal is to directly offer à the’user a response, via knowledge graph, featured snippets (optimized extracts from web pages), and structured data.

-In the case of physical points of sale, one of the best ways to achieve this is to have complete Google establishment listings (description, services, hours, products,...), up-to-date and responding to reviews, in order to encourage users to click (and potentially move around).
+In the case of physical points of sale, one of the best ways to achieve this is to have complete Google business listings (description, services, hours, products,...), up to date and to respond to reviews, in order to encourage the user to click (and potentially visit).

 Why carry out these actions?